vuepointjs/pm-v1.0-beta/README.md

-# Project Management Repo for Push to v1.0 Beta
+# Project Management Repo for Push to v1.0 Beta/RC

 This repo is simply a bucket for tracking issues related to the push to v1.0 beta/RC.